mguenther/kafka-junit/README.md

 [![Build Status](https://travis-ci.org/mguenther/kafka-junit.svg?branch=master)](https://travis-ci.org/mguenther/kafka-junit.svg) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.mguenther.kafka/kafka-junit/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.mguenther.kafka/kafka-junit)

-**Kafka for JUnit** provides JUnit 4.x rule implementations that enables developers to start and stop a complete Kafka cluster comprised of Kafka brokers and distributed Kafka Connect workers from within a JUnit test.
+**Kafka for JUnit** enables developers to start and stop a complete Kafka cluster comprised of Kafka brokers and distributed Kafka Connect workers from within a JUnit test.
 It also provides a rich set of convenient accessors to interact with such an embedded Kafka cluster in a lean and non-obtrusive way.

 Kafka for JUnit can be used to both whitebox-test individual Kafka-based components of your application or to blackbox-test applications that offer an incoming and/or outgoing Kafka-based interface.